YouX subscription

 • Participatory Design: involvement of users and stakeholders in product design.

-• Focus group design: can be used in the preliminary phases of the project to evaluate preliminary concepts with potential users.
+• Focus group design: can be used in the preliminary stages of the project to evaluate preliminary concepts with potential users.

 • Surveys: allow you to gauge the preferences of a broad base of potential users.